Why Resistance is Here to Stay: The Future of Popular Movements in America

 With more US groups deploying and expressing interest in movement building, there is no better time to expand the conversation and learning community to include those with experience and expertise in mass movements here and abroad.

-The event will feature international experts in civil resistance* and US based movement builders, including Jamila Raqib, Executive Director of the Albert Einstein Institute.
-Additional speakers will be announced in the coming weeks.
+The event will feature international experts in civil resistance* and US based movement builders, including:

 Momentum is preparing a generation of leaders to launch a wave of movements capable of winning a long-term vision of justice and democracy in the US.
 We are a vibrant learning community dedicated to developing the most committed and creative organizers to deepen in their craft and make what is truly necessary in our society politically possible.

-The event will be co-hosted by the Nathan Cummings Foundation, the Arca Foundation, and the Colombe Foundation.
+The event will be co-hosted by the Nathan Cummings Foundation, the Arca Foundation, the Colombe Foundation, and Solidaire.
 Please RSVP here.

 *Civil resistance is a powerful way for people to fight for their rights, freedom, and justice without the use of violence.
 For a more detailed definition visit the International Center on Nonviolent Conflict

 We are living in a time of enormous upheaval, with escalating threats to our democracy, the rise of hate crimes and racism, and a growing alignment between concentrated corporate power and militarism.
 And yet we are also seeing an upsurge of incredible grassroots resistance.